Chart Color Schemes

 The level of residential development activity in Goolwa - Port Elliot was found to be higher than 90% of real estate markets across the country

-Goolwa - Port Elliot recorded approximately 196 residential property approvals annually.
-Development approval data from the ABS shows 980 homes approved over five financial years, from FY21 to FY25, with an additional 25 approved in FY26.
-On average, 1.6 people moved to the area for each dwelling built during these years.
-The balance between supply and demand suggests stable market conditions, with new homes valued at around $401,000 on average.
+Goolwa - Port Elliot has recorded approximately 196 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 980 homes have been approved, and a further 61 have been approved in FY26 so far.
+On average, about 1.6 people moved to the area each year for every dwelling built during these five years.

 Frequently Asked Questions - Development